 A person's return to fertility should occur very quickly after implant removal, which is great for those looking to conceive.
 But for those who aren't ready or interested in getting pregnant, an alternative method will be required as soon as the implant is taken out.

 Thanks to the Affordable Care Act, for those with health insurance, chances are good that the implant is available without out-of-pocket costs.
 Explore all insurance options at HealthCare.gov or at a state-based marketplace.
 For those without insurance or Medicaid, this method can be expensive up front.
-Still, the implant can stay in place for up to four years, so it becomes pretty economical over time, averaging about $10 a month if it stays in for the full four years.
+Still, the implant can stay in place for up to four years, so it becomes pretty economical over time, averaging about $10 a month if it stays in for the full five years.

 - This method may be free or low-cost.

 - With Medicaid: free.

 - Without insurance: depending on income, it may be possible to go to a low-cost clinic to get the implant at reduced cost.

 The full price of the implant can range from $450 - $800.
 To see how this translates over time, here’s what it would cost to pay for the implant month-to-month at full price:

 - Cost per month over one year: $38 - $67.

 - Cost per month over four years: $10 - $17.

 - Payment assistance: check with a local family planning clinic and find out if they offer free or low-cost implants (many do).